mohammed-nurulhoque/surov3/README.md

 ## 📝 TODO

-* Full, automated execution and reporting for all riscv-isa-tests, dhrystone coremark and embench.
+* Full, automated execution and reporting for all riscv-isa-tests, coremark and embench.

 * Enable RISCV Formal

 * Support Zmmul

 * Documentation of the pipeline stages and memory interface.

-* Addition of more parameterization options.

-* Support more extensions